-An animated parable adapted from a story by Jason Buckley, explores the age-old question of ‘what’s fair?’.
+An animated parable adapted from a story by Jason Buckley, exploring the age-old question of what is fair.

-This clip will be relevant for teaching Modern Studies.
-This topic appears This clip will be relevant for teaching Modern Studies at KS1 and KS2 in England and Wales, and 1st and 2nd levels in Scotland.
+This short film will be relevant for teaching PSHE at KS1 and KS2 in England and Wales, and 1st and 2nd levels in Scotland.